Made possible by:

 7. Reflection

-The seventh element is that of reflection, which is a golden thread in social work education, to enhance thinking, develop “critical evaluation and self-awareness” and get a better understanding of their “knowledge, skills and attitudes” (Bassot, 2013: 6).
+Reflection is a golden thread in social work education, to enhance thinking, develop “critical evaluation and self-awareness” and get a better understanding of their “knowledge, skills and attitudes” (Bassot, 2013: 6).

 8. Articulation

-9. Scaffolding and integrated assessment
+9. Scaffolding and Integrated Assessment

 An example of this is an educator supported guidance that withdraws when students develop competence.
 At this stage the supports is removed.

-10. Affect or socio-emotional learning
+10. Affect or Socio-Emotional Learning